spinnaker/spinnaker.io/content/en/docs/guides/user/plugins/user-guide.md

     --url=https://raw.githubusercontent.com/aimeeu/all-the-plugins/master/repositories.json
 ```

-You can also list, edit, and delete repositories.
-See the command [reference](/reference/halyard/commands/#hal-plugins-repository) for a complete list of parameters.

 Don't forget to `hal deploy apply` to apply your configuration changes.

+## List, edit, and delete repositories

+See the command [reference](/reference/halyard/commands/#hal-plugins-repository) to list, edit, or delete repositories.

 ## Add a plugin using Halyard